The Albany aims to provide:

 Canada Water Library opened on 28 November 2011.
-Working in partnership with Southwark Council, we are responsible for managing the 150-seat Culture Space, presenting a programme of theatre, music, dance, comedy, live literature and community events as well as managing a suite of six high-tech meeting rooms and learning spaces available for hire.
+Working in partnership with Southwark Council, we are responsible for managing the 150-seat Theatre, presenting a programme of theatre, music, dance, comedy, live literature and community events as well as managing a suite of six high-tech meeting rooms and learning spaces available for hire.

-The Deptford Lounge opened in January 2012 as a hub for community activity hosting learning, cultural, leisure and community services within one venue.
+Deptford Lounge opened in January 2012 as a hub for community activity hosting learning, cultural, leisure and community services within one venue.
 Working in partnership with Lewisham Council, the Albany is managing the initial contract that oversees setting up and running the facility, developing a programme of events and activities with partners and ensuring wide community use of the building.